dtulibrary/puppeteer/README.md

 ## Example

 Given we have defined a puppet module in `$PUPPET_HOME/my_puppet_stuff/modules/rabbitmq/manifests/init.pp` for installing RabbitMQ.
-The module takes two parameters on initialization: username and password.
+The module takes two parameters on initialization: `username` and `password`.
 To test this module we then define a manifest describing the `default` node:

     node default {